 - Reduce carbon emissions by 15% for critical suppliers by 2030.

-- Tracking the status of the supply chain through supply chain conferences.
+- Track the status of the supply chain through supplier conference every year.

 02